 Key Takeaways

-Why Childhood Trauma Follows Us Into Adulthood
+How Does Childhood Trauma Follow Us Into Adulthood?

 Mission Connection offers flexible outpatient care for adults needing more than weekly therapy.
 Our in-person and telehealth programs include individual, group, and experiential therapy, along with psychiatric care and medication management.